aerogear/graphql-testx/README.md

   <img width="128" src="./logo/graphql-testx.png">
 </p>

-graphql-testx is a full-featured GraphQL server, with the minimum configuration required, based on Graphback and Apollo Server, used for testing GraphQL client applications or libraries.
-It should not be confused with mocking alternatives because graphql-testx offers persistent data between queries and mutation using in-memory SQLite database.
+graphql-testx is a full-featured GraphQL server, based on Graphback and Apollo Server.
+With the minimum configuration required, you have a server ready for testing GraphQL client applications or libraries.
+Unlike mocking alternatives, graphql-testx offers persistent data between queries and mutation using in-memory SQLite database.

 ![graphql-testx](https://user-images.githubusercontent.com/7964685/69070551-9dc31980-0a28-11ea-8b55-97707b26693c.png)